Irish rental income

 - Complete and submit the form.

 If your net rental income is over €5,000, you will have to register for Self assessment.
 Use Revenue Online Service (ROS) to declare your rental income in your Form 11.
-Further information on completing an Income Tax Return (Form 11) can be found in Filing your tax return.
+Further information on completing an Income Tax Return (Form 11) can be found at Help returning rental income.

 If you have rental income from a property outside Ireland, please see the Foreign rental income section for additional information.